flutter/.github/CODE_OF_CONDUCT.md

 agreement, ask for the advice of a more senior member of the project.

-Be wary of agreement by attrition, where one person argues a point repeatedly until other participants give up in the interests of moving on.
+Be wary of agreement by attrition, where one person argues a point repeatedly until other participants give up in the interest of moving on.
 This is not conflict resolution, as it does not address everyone's concerns.
 Be wary of agreement by compromise, where two good competing solutions are merged into one mediocre solution.
 A conflict is